bcmi/CaGNet-Zero-Shot-Semantic-Segmentation/README.md

   - **Inductive or Transductive:**

-    Inductive, i.e., no test samples (images and annotations) are available during training.
+    Inductive, i.e., no test samples (images and annotations) are available during training (including finetuning).

   - **Generalized or Non-generalized**: